CSVideoNet: A Real-time End-to-end Learning Framework for High-frame-rate Video Compressive Sensing: Abstract

 \section{Abstract}

 This paper addresses the real-time encoding-decoding problem for high-frame-rate video compressive sensing (CS).
-Unlike prior works that perform reconstruction using iterative optimization-based approaches, we propose a non-iterative model, named ``CSVideoNet".
-CSVideoNet directly learns the inverse mapping of CS and reconstructs the original input in a single forward propagation.
+Unlike prior works that perform reconstruction using iterative optimization-based approaches, we propose a non-iterative model, named ``CSVideoNet", which directly learns the inverse mapping of CS and reconstructs the original input in a single forward propagation.
 To overcome the limitations of existing CS cameras, we propose a multi-rate CNN and a synthesizing RNN to improve the trade-off between compression ratio (CR) and spatial-temporal resolution of the reconstructed videos.
-The experiment results demonstrate that CSVideoNet significantly outperforms the state-of-the-art approaches.
-With no pre/post-processing, we achieve 25dB PSNR recovery quality at 100x CR, with a frame rate of 125 fps on a Titan X GPU.
+The experiment results demonstrate that CSVideoNet significantly outperforms state-of-the-art approaches.
+Without any pre/post-processing, we achieve a 25dB Peak signal-to-noise ratio (PSNR) recovery quality at 100x CR, with a frame rate of 125 fps on a Titan X GPU.
 Due to the feedforward and high-data-concurrency natures of CSVideoNet, it can take advantage of GPU acceleration to achieve three orders of magnitude speed-up over conventional iterative-based approaches.
 We share the source code at https://github.com/PSCLab-ASU/CSVideoNet.